yellowsub12/Priority-Based-Process-Scheduling/README.md

 # Priority-Based-Process-Scheduling
-Simulating a Priority Based Process Scheduling
+Simulates a Priority-Based Process Scheduler.

+Made with Python.